Click on a letter above to view the list of gems.

 Webmineral.com

 Cuprite is a very rare and beautiful gem with a very high refractive index, adamantine luster and deep red color.
-Gem grade crystals mostly come from one location; Onganja, Namibia.
+Gem grade crystals mostly come from one location: Onganja mine, Namibia.
 Prior to this find, Cuprite gems were almost non-existant.
 There are a few other locations but crystals are typically very small.
-Most crystals on the market are obtained by mineral collectors and are not used to cut gems.
+Most crystals on the market from Onganja are obtained by mineral collectors and are not used to cut gems.
 This makes Cuprite gems even rarer.
-Cuprite is

 Cuprite gems for sale: